 When turned on, your new app will show up in all your users’ app dropdown along with other apps and existing SAML apps.
 You may need to click “More” first to see the complete list of available apps.
 Clicking on this link starts an IDP-initiated workflow, and will open your app with the current user authenticated.

-If you have any question or comments, feel free to add them below.
+If you have any questions or comments, feel free to add them below.